 Safety and security

 Expatriates and visitors can be attractive targets for opportunistic crime.
 House and vehicle break-ins occur, including against expatriates.
-There are recent reports of security incidents around Honiara involving expatriates, including home invasions and a violent attempted car theft.
+There are recent reports of security incidents involving expatriates, including home invasions, indecent exposure at guest houses and a violent attempted car theft.

 You could encounter verbal harassment, intimidation or assault, particularly in situations where alcohol is involved such as at nightclubs and bars.
 More serious attacks, including carjacking, robbery and sexual assaults, also occur.
 Women are most at risk, especially when alone in public places.
 Attacks have occurred at popular tourist sites such as Mbonege Beach.